Nordic countries: Late modern period and contemporary era

 During the two world wars and the Cold War, the five small Nordic states were forced into difficult balancing acts, but retained their independence and developed peaceful democracies.
 The Nordic states had been neutral during World War I, but during World War II they could no longer stand apart from world politics.
 The Soviet Union attacked Finland in 1939 and Finland ceded territory following the Winter War.
 In 1941, Finland launched a retaliatory strike in conjunction with the German attack on the Soviet Union.
 However, more territory was lost and for many years to come Finnish foreign policy was based on appeasing the Soviet Union, even though Finland was able to retain its democratic form of government.
 Denmark and Norway were occupied by Germany in 1940.
 The Allies responded by occupying Iceland, the Faroe Islands and Greenland.
 Sweden managed to formally maintain its neutrality in the Axis/Allies conflict and avoided direct hostilities, but in practice it adapted to the wishes of the dominant power – first Germany, later the Allies.
 However, during the Winter War between Finland and Russia in 1939–1940, Sweden did support Finland and declared itself "non combatant" rather than neutral.

 Compared with large parts of Europe, the Nordic region got off lightly during the World War II, which partially explains its strong post-war economic development.
 The labour movement – both trade unions and political parties – was an important political presence throughout the Nordic countries in the 20th century.
 The big social democratic parties became dominant and after World War II the Nordic countries began to serve as a model for the welfare state.
 Economically, the five Nordic countries were strongly dependent on foreign trade and so they positioned themselves alongside the big trading blocks.
 Denmark was the first to join European Economic Community (EEC) in 1972 and after it became European Union (EU) in 1993 Finland and Sweden also joined in 1995.
 Norway and Iceland are members of the European Free Trade Association (EFTA).
 All the Nordic countries are however members of the European Economic Area (EEA).

 Following the dissolution of the Soviet Union in the 1990s, Nordic countries began partnerships with newly liberated neighbouring Baltic states (Estonia, Latvia and Lithuania) by opening Nordic council of ministers' offices in the three countries.
 The Baltic Assembly started to work together with the Nordic Council to form the Nordic-Baltic Eight in 1992, while big Baltic companies were bought by Nordic companies in sectors such as banking or telecommunications.
-In 1999, Estonia started to promote its Nordic heritage (see Nordic identity in Estonia) while government of Sweden expressed regrets regarding the deportation of Estonian and Latvian soldiers to USSR in 1946.
+In 1999, Estonia started to promote its Nordic heritage while the government of Sweden expressed regrets regarding the deportation of Estonian and Latvian soldiers to USSR in 1946.
 Following the Russian invasion of Ukraine, Finland joined NATO in 2023 as did Sweden a year later.